 - Yes, I was entitled to feel upset.

 - Yes, I gave myself time to acknowledge my feelings of frustration.

-- Yes, I let all the sadness, anger, and discontent out.
+- Yes, I let all the sadness and anger out.

 But once I did, I refocused my strategy and my game plan.

 - I took a breath and a moment to regain my center.

 - I reflected on the lessons learned and internalized what I could do differently in the future.

 - Then, and only then, was I able to reroute my course of action and decided I was going to keep moving forward.

 As for the lost photos, at least I still have a few photographic memories on my phone (check gallery below), but most importantly, I have the memories of all the places we went to, the things we did, the food we tried, the jokes we made, the delight we felt, inside my heart—forever and always.